torvalds/linux/Documentation/block/blk-mq.rst

 identified by an integer, ranging from 0 to the dispatch queue size.
 This tag is generated by the block layer and later reused by the device driver, removing the need to create a redundant identifier.
-When a request is completed in the driver, the tag is sent back to the block layer to notify it of the finalization.
+When a request is completed in the driver, the tag is sent back to the block layer to analtify it of the finalization.
 This removes the need to do a linear search to find out which IO has been completed.